 The Monthly Salary Credit is the basis for your SSS Maternity Leave Calculation – make sure you do this right.

-2: Get the Average Saily Credit
+Step 2: Get the Average Daily Credit

 Add the associated Monthly Salary Credit together for your 6 highest paid months and divide by 180.